rollingedit/YouTube-Album-Splitter/README.md

 - One-file Windows tool.
 No separate installer or setup script.
 - Prompts for a YouTube link instead of making users edit commands.
 - Lets you process multiple links in one session.
+- Lets you type `aac` to convert existing Opus files in the output folder to AAC `.m4a` for apps/devices that need AAC.
 - Rejects obvious non-YouTube links immediately instead of wasting time updating tools.
 - Accepts normal YouTube, mobile YouTube, YouTube Music, and `youtu.be` links.
 - Treats each pasted link as one selected video, even if the URL includes a playlist.